Yona-W/Resurrithm/README.md

 > Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.
 >
 > This notice may not be removed or altered from any source distribution.
->
-> ### Bass Audio Library
-> TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, BASS IS PROVIDED
-> "AS IS", WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED,
-> INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY
-> AND/OR FITNESS FOR A PARTICULAR PURPOSE.
-THE AUTHORS SHALL NOT BE HELD
-> LIABLE FOR ANY DAMAGE THAT MAY RESULT FROM THE USE OF BASS.
-YOU USE
-> BASS ENTIRELY AT YOUR OWN RISK.
->
-> Usage of BASS indicates that you agree to the above conditions.
->
-> All trademarks and other registered names contained in the BASS
-> package are the property of their respective owners.
->
-> MP3 technology is patented, and Thomson license the use of their and
-> Fraunhofer's patents.
-The inclusion of an MP3 decoder (eg. BASS) in a
-> commercial product requires an MP3 patent licence.
-Contact Thomson for
-> details:
->
-> 	www.mp3licensing.com
->

 > ### tinytoml
 > Copyright (c) 2014, MAYAH
 > All rights reserved.